Sing a New Psalm:

 ex libris—hallowed be God’s name

 While the Our Father is recited at every celebration of Mass—with the assembly calling on God as Father—not very many Catholics seem to give much thought to what that means.
 The language can be especially challenging to people who might not have had a very positive experience with their own earthly fathers.
-For people who want to know more about what’s behind Jesus asking his disciples to address God as Father, we recommend Gerhard Lohfink’s excellent book, The Our Father: A New Reading.
+For people who want to know more about what’s behind Jesus asking his disciples to address God as Father, we continue to recommend Gerhard Lohfink’s excellent book, The Our Father: A New Reading.
 You can read excerpts and learn more about The Our Father: A New Reading and other works related to in-depth Bible study at ex libris—main bookshelf.

 the best Catholic commentary about Scripture